GODZILLA

 Custom title card for the Cartoon Network parody short. |

-In 1999, Cartoon
+In 1999, Cartoon Network

-Network produced a short in response to the Y2K bug scare, Godzilla vs. the Y2K Bug,
+produced a short in response to the Y2K bug scare, Godzilla vs. the Y2K Bug,

-in which the Calico was attacked
+in which The Calico was

-device left the crew unable to summon Godzilla for help.
+their device left the crew unable to summon Godzilla for help.
 Dr, Darien was

 repurposed as music expert Dr. Gale Melody for the Harvey Birdman, Attorney at Law episode “Shoyu Weenie”, voiced by Grey DeLisle.